PrediktorAS/PowerView-UserDocs/src/README.md

-# How to use help
+# PowerView Help System

-This is an online help system for the PowerView control, monitoring and reporting system for the PV plants, developed by Prediktor AS.
+Prediktor PowerView™ is an Asset Management Platform enabling data-driven decisions, driving down costs, and optimizing performance for complete asset portfolios.
+Our industry-standard protocols and open information models enable plug-and-play interoperability solutions that are repeatable across assets and portfolios.

-It is a combined help for the local plant version of the systems as well as the central control room and enterprise reporting solution.
-It contains general help topics for general concepts of the system ,but also specific help for each plant and the screens and data contained in each plant solution.
+PowerView™ is a complete solution for data collection, storage, visualization, analysis, and reporting.
+It is a scalable, flexible, and secure platform that can be deployed on-premise or in the cloud.
+PowerView™ is a modular solution that can be tailored to meet the needs of any asset-intensive industry.

-The plant portal help system will not contain the specific help topics for other plant solutions.
+The menu on the left contains the help system for the PowerView™ Plant Portal as well as the underlying PowerView™ Plant solution.
+You can also search by clicking the magnifying glass icon obove, which is reachable throughout the solution.

-Select items from the table of contents menu to the left, or search for help topics in the built-in search system.
+## How to reach us

-Help desk at Prediktor is available.
-If your issue is urgent and you have a Service Level Agreement (SLA), please make sure that you call us at the number you have been given and/or send us an email at support@prediktor.com.
+If you can't find answers to your questions in this help system, please contact us at [support@prediktor.com](mailto:support@prediktor.com).
+If your issue is urgent and you have a Service Level Agreement (SLA), please make sure that you call us at the number you have been given.

 ![Prediktor](/img/PrediktorLogo.png)